croessner/nauthilus-website/docs/rest-api.md

 ### Protocol endpoints

+* /api/v1/auth/json<br/>A general purpose endpoint using JSON
-* /api/v1/mail/nginx<br/>Designed to be used with Nginx
+* /api/v1/auth/header<br/>Designed to be used with any service that can deal with HTTP request and response headers

+#### Protocol specific endpoints

-* /api/v1/mail/dovecot<br/>Designed to be used with Dovecot compatible servers
+* /api/v1/auth/nginx<br/>Designed to be used with Nginx
-* /api/v1/mail/saslauthd<br/>Designed to be used with cyrus-saslauthd and its httpform backend.
+* /api/v1/auth/saslauthd<br/>Designed to be used with cyrus-saslauthd and its httpform backend.
-* /api/v1/generic/user<br/>A general purpose endpoint

 ### REST calls